markdist/markdist.github.com/location.md

 Location
 ========

-Our integrated warehouse and offices are jointly-located on the same grounds beside the Tirana–Durres Highway with all major cities conveniently accessible within a two hour range.
-In particular, the main harbour at Durres is just 30 minutes away, and Rinas airport only 10 minutes.
+Our integrated warehouse and offices are jointly-located on the same grounds beside the Tirana–Durrës Highway, 10 km away from Tirana, 30 km from the main harbour at Durrës, and 7 km away from Rinas airport.

 This distribution centre has been our operations hub and the headquarters of our organisation since July 2005 and has a total area of over 30,000m&sup2;.
 The centre provides:

 * 1,500m&sup2; of office space
-* Covered storage area of 7,000 m&sup2;, capable to store 6.500 pallets
+* Covered storage area of 7,000 m&sup2;, capable of storing 6.500 pallets
 * Picking area for 2.500 SKU
 * Deep freezing and refrigerating capacity of 250 pallets
 * 18 docking bays, used for both loading and unloading depending on flux